ElasticSA/eskb_doc_vac/README.md

 read_pdf
 --------

 Read a PDF file (name give in second argument) into the knowledgebase index (name given in first argument).

-The file will be read in one page at a time, each page becoming its own Elasticsearch document.
+The file will be read in one excerpt at a time, each excerpt becoming its own Elasticsearch document.
+There are three excerpt strategies:

+ - whole - Excerpt is the whole document
+ - page - Excerpts are each page in tern
+ - bookmark1 - Excerpt are all pages between Level 1 Bookmarks (default)

+ The bookmark1 strategy follows a document structure splitting approach that would give best results if documents are too big to ingest whole.
+Whole documents would give best results if they are small enough.
+ (edit the config file to change the strategy)

 e.g.
 ```